 - Vault hold 1- hold occipital cradle, and frontalis

 - Vault hold 2- ears between middle fingers, and hands are on the temporalis

 - Vault hold 3- hold occiput, temporalis, frontalis, and sphenoid

 When a restriction is located, an osteopath is able to provide gentle, hands-on adjustments.
 If the area moves too much or too fast, they will stabilize it.
-If it doesn’t move at all or it is restricted, they will mobilize it.
+If it doesn’t move or it is restricts you, they will mobilize it.

 Common disorders in the (CNS) include subluxations, lesions, and external or internal rotation dysfunction.

 Subluxation- misalignments or dislocations of the spinal bones, putting pressure or impingement on the nerves that innervate them (go through them).

 Lesions- restrictions in the fascia, bone, joint, or muscle, such as: open wounds and scar tissue; torn muscle/tendon/fascia; inflamed tissues; growths; cysts; and tumors.

 Rotation Dysfunction- Over flexibility in the joints one way or the other.